 Milk Preparation

-• Process: Raw milk is standardized to achieve the desired fat and protein content.
+• Process: The raw milk is usually standardized to the required fat and protein level.

 • Equipment: Cheese vats.